Jira tracker · Side-by-side review

 Feature Planim Time Everhour

-01Platform Native desktop (macOS, Windows, Linux) — menu-bar app Web app + browser extension + limited mobile
+01Platform Native desktop (macOS, Windows, Linux), menu-bar app Web app, browser extension, limited mobile

-02Jira integration First-class — two-way worklog sync, JQL filters, native issue browser, timer in the tray Via browser extension; surfaces a timer button on Jira issue pages
+02Jira integration First-class.
+Two-way worklog sync, JQL filters, native issue browser, timer in the tray Via browser extension; surfaces a timer button on Jira issue pages

-03Works offline Yes — tracks locally in SQLite, syncs when online Limited — most features need connectivity to the Everhour cloud
+03Works offline Yes.
+Tracks locally in SQLite, syncs when online Limited.
+Most features need connectivity to the Everhour cloud

-04Budgets, billable rates, invoicing No Yes — core feature
+04Budgets, billable rates, invoicing No Yes.
+Core feature

-06Pricing $0 Free · $10/mo Pro · $15/seat/mo Team (min 3) Starts ~$8.50/seat/mo (annual, min 5 seats); higher for business features
+06Pricing $0 Free, $10/mo Pro, $8/seat/mo Team (min 2 seats) Starts around $8.50/seat/mo (annual, min 5 seats); higher for business features

-07API token storage OS keychain (Keychain / Credential Manager / Secret Service) Stored in Everhour's cloud account
+07API token storage OS keychain (Keychain, Credential Manager, Secret Service) Stored in Everhour's cloud account

 08Multi-tool tracking Jira-focused Generalist (Jira, Asana, Trello, Basecamp, ClickUp, GitHub, etc.)

-09Menu-bar / tray timer Dynamic tray icon reflects running, paused or idle state Timer available inside the web UI and Chrome extension; no native tray app
+09Menu-bar / tray timer Dynamic tray icon reflects running, paused, or idle state Timer available inside the web UI and Chrome extension; no native tray app

 10Issue list JQL filter of your choice; pinned issues; reorder by status Projects synced from Jira; timer attaches to Jira issue inside the browser extension

-12Client invoicing (QuickBooks / Xero / FreshBooks) No Yes, on paid plans
+12Client invoicing (QuickBooks, Xero, FreshBooks) No Yes, on paid plans

-13Resource planning and capacity Missing-time block in Team stats (expected vs logged hours) Yes — full schedule, capacity and time-off management
+13Resource planning and capacity Missing-time block in Team stats (expected vs logged hours) Yes.
+Full schedule, capacity, and time-off management

 15Themes Dark, light, or follow system Web UI only